silverstripe/addons.silverstripe.org/README.md

 2. `cd` into the directory
 3. `composer install`
 4. Install elasticsearch `brew install elasticsearch` and configure if required
-5. Install redis `brew install redis`
-6. Start `elasticsearch` and `redis-server`
+5. Start `elasticsearch`
-7. Start a Resque worker by running `./framework/sake dev/resque/run queue=first_build,update`
-8. Run all tasks to populate database (see below, first run may take some time to populate)
+6. Run all tasks to populate database (see below, first run may take some time to populate)

 ## Dependencies